 Women LEAD: What is your background?

-Women LEAD: Why does women’s empowerment matter to you?
+Why do girls’ education and women’s empowerment matter to you?

 Humaira Bachal: I would consider this fact: If a woman is educated the whole family is educated.
 If the whole family is educated, the whole community is educated.
 If the whole community is educated, the whole society is educated and this outbreak can make the entire world educated.
 Women are very responsible citizens of our society.

 Can you talk about one woman who has impacted your life?

 Humaira Bachal: My mother Zainab Bibi has been my Role Model and Mentor because my mother was the only one who took a stand to educate me.
 She chopped woods and sold them, sewed clothes and this is how she taught me.
 She tolerated insults, reviles from my family and was even beaten by my father but though she did not get back, she stood by me and supported my education.

 Women LEAD: What advice do you have for future advocates of girls’ education?

 Humaira Bachal: I have advice for the advocates of girls’ education: they should strive to work with full passion, dedication and determination within the limits of their religious or cultural consciences and conducts.
 Immorality on Right to Education of girls is not merely Pakistan’s problem but exists in other countries as well.
 Its diminishment is only possible when all activists and women get together to battle against these immoralities against girls’ education and empowerment.

 I believe that education is a basic need of any human being – We need fresh air to breathe, similarly the approach of living in this world easily is possible when we have basic education.
 When a woman is educated, it will be easier for them to achieve their rights.
 Women around the world should speak up for their rights and find resources for it.
 Only speaking up is not the solution.